cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ~~~
 Input:

- l: Some suitable choice of key-length (e.g. as described in [NIST]).
+ l: Some suitable choice of prime length for instantiating a group structure
+    (e.g. as described in [NIST]).

 Output: